What is Togorashi? Complete Guide to Japanese Chili Powder

 Buying Guide for Togorashi

-• Ingredients: Check the label for natural components like chili peppers, sesame seeds, and salt.
-Avoid products with artificial additives or fillers.
+• Ingredients: Check for chili peppers, sesame seeds, salt; avoid artificial additives.

-• Heat level: Some brands offer mild, medium, and hot versions.
-Choose based on your tolerance and the dish you’re preparing.
+• Heat level: Choose mild, medium, or hot based on tolerance and dish.

-• Brand reputation: Trusted names like Kewpie or Nikkei are known for quality blends, but there are many lesser-known brands worth exploring too.
+• Brand reputation: Trusted names like Kewpie or Nikkei offer quality, but explore lesser-known brands too.

 Top Togorashi Products